PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 493 Research Topics in Emotion and Cognitive Control (4)

 This course covers (1) research in emotion and cognitive control, and (2) science communication skills.
 For research, the emphasis is on the design, conduct, and analysis of behavioral and fMRI studies, emphasizing individual differences.
 Once a month, we have a session on science communication skills, with topics chosen by students to meet their interests and needs (spoken research presentations, persuasive communication, graph design, Web design, and so on).
 Students may enroll in the course and attend only the science communication skills component.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 208 or PSYC 254 or PSYC 358.
+Prerequisite: PSYC 208 or PSYC 254 or NEUR 254 or PSYC 358.

 PSYC 498 Research Methods Seminar (4)